Kevin-RB/Quickmart/README.md

 Done :D
 ## Usage

-To run the project, is as simple as using the command:
+To run the project, use the command:
 ```bash
 /npm start
 ```